Spirals-Team/librepair-experiments/docs/source/manual/configuration.rst

 Name                     Default      Description
 =======================  ===========  ================
-includeTimestamp         true         Whether to include the timestamp of the event to the JSON map. timestampFormat          (none)       By default, the timestamp is not formatted; To format the timestamp using set the property with the
+includeTimestamp         true         Whether to include the timestamp of the event to the JSON map. timestampFormat          (none)       By default, the timestamp is not formatted.
+To customize how timestamps are formatted,
-                                      corresponding ``DateTimeFormatter`` string, for example, {@code yyyy-MM-dd HH:mm:ss.SSSZ}. prettyPrint              false        Whether the JSON output should be formatted for human readability. appendLineSeparator      true         Whether to append a line separator at the end of the message formatted as JSON. includeRemoteAddr        true         Whether to include the IP address of the client or last proxy that sent the request in the JSON map as the ``remoteAddress`` field. includeRemoteUser        true         Whether to include information about the remote user in the JSON map as the ``remoteUser`` field. includeRequestTime       true         Whether to include the time elapsed between receiving the request and logging it in the JSON map as the ``requestTime`` field.
+                                      set the property to the corresponding DateFormatter string. prettyPrint              false        Whether the JSON output should be formatted for human readability. appendLineSeparator      true         Whether to append a line separator at the end of the message formatted as JSON. includeRemoteAddress     true         Whether to include the IP address of the client or last proxy that sent the request in the JSON map as the ``remoteAddress`` field. includeRemoteUser        true         Whether to include information about the remote user in the JSON map as the ``remoteUser`` field. includeRequestTime       true         Whether to include the time elapsed between receiving the request and logging it in the JSON map as the ``requestTime`` field.
 Time is in _ms_. includeUri               true         Whether to include the URI of the request in the JSON map as the ``uri`` field.